spacelift-io/terraform-provider-spacelift/docs/resources/stack_dependency.md

 page_title: "spacelift_stack_dependency Resource - terraform-provider-spacelift"
 subcategory: ""
 description: |-
   spacelift_stack_dependency represents a Spacelift stack dependency - a dependency between two stacks.
 When one stack depends on another, the tracked runs of the stack will not start until the dependent stack is successfully finished.
+Additionally, changes to the dependency will trigger the dependent.
 ---

 # spacelift_stack_dependency (Resource)

 `spacelift_stack_dependency` represents a Spacelift **stack dependency** - a dependency between two stacks.
 When one stack depends on another, the tracked runs of the stack will not start until the dependent stack is successfully finished.
+Additionally, changes to the dependency will trigger the dependent.